 Having excellent writing skills is one of the key considerations when it comes to building your PR team.
 If you don’t have strong writers in-house, be sure to make the right choice when outsourcing writing jobs as it forms a core component of your services.

-Once you start your PR firm, the first thing you need to do is spread the awareness and what better way to do it than through digital mediums.
+Once you start your PR firm, the first thing you need to do is spread awareness, and what better way to do it than through digital mediums.

 In today’s digital era, establishing a strong online presence is extremely important.
 Your website needs to reflect the services you offer and should be regularly updated with your work and list of clients.
 Think of your website as a powerful tool to get more clients.